fjblau/kesslergame/.zenflow/tasks/add-satellite-metadata-2ff6/spec.md

 ## Performance Considerations

-- Satellite pool size is small (197 items), no performance concerns
+- Satellite pool size is small (196 items total), no performance concerns
-- Pool lookup by type is O(n) but n is small
+- Pool lookup by type is O(n) but n is small (max 99 for Comms)
 - Consider using Map/Set if performance becomes an issue (unlikely)

 ## Future Enhancements (Out of Scope)